Milton Johns: Career

 In 1972 Johns starred in the children's Sunday evening series The Intruder and in 1977, appeared in another children's series, Midnight Is A Place.
-In the 1980s, he also appeared in the Grange Hill spin-off Tucker's Luck.
+In 1983 he also appeared in the Grange Hill spin-off Tucker's Luck.
 Johns also appeared as an Imperial Officer (Captain Bewil) in the 1980 film, The Empire Strikes Back.
 He played Perker in the 1985 adaptation of The Pickwick Papers.
 In the 1988 television mini-series War and Remembrance, he took the role of Nazi SS officer Adolf Eichmann.